Divested-Mobile/Maps/README.md

 Credits
 -------
+- @woheller69 for discovering that page loaded resources weren't being blocked
 - Diego Sanguinetti for the Spanish fastlane metadata
 - Marcin Mikołajczak for the Polish fastlane metadata
 - @ruanon for the Brazilian Portuguese fastlane metadata